© 2025 MICHIGAN PUBLIC

 Just over half of the school bond proposals on the ballot in 2024 were rejected by voters.
 About a quarter of the proposals were repeat attempts after previous failures.

 Watervliet Public Schools in Berrien County is a good example of that process.
-It's asking for a $13.5 million bond to make its school buildings more secure, improve classroom accessibility, expand a cafeteria and add classrooms for "hands-on learning" at its elementary schools.
+In the May election, the district asked for a $13.5 million bond to make its school buildings more secure, improve classroom accessibility, expand a cafeteria and add classrooms for "hands-on learning" at its elementary schools.

-So the district is asking voters to extend the existing bond millage at current rate of $5.30 per $1,000 in taxable value so that the money which isn’t being used to pay off the old bond can start going to a new one.
+Voters approved its proposal to extend the existing bond millage at the same rate so that the money which isn’t being used to pay off the old bond can start going to a new one.

 The district expects to pay off both bonds by 2050, with a final combined rate under 3 mills.

 Voters rejected a version of this proposal in 2023.
-The new version asks for less money "based on feedback provided by the community."
+The new version asked for less money "based on feedback provided by the community."

 Back to question list.